-A grievance is an expression of dissatisfaction or concern in view of actual or potential problems.
+A grievance is a statement of discontent appealed by an individual, group of individuals or an organisation and it reflects concern and dissatisfaction with Sakhalin Energy activities or its contractors.
 As a general policy, Sakhalin Energy will work pro-actively towards the prevention of grievances through the implementation of impact mitigation measures and community liaison activities that enable Sakhalin Energy to anticipate and address potential issues before they become grievances.
 Nevertheless, should grievances emerge, Sakhalin Energy is committed to addressing these in a timely and effective manner in accordance with the Russian Federation law, international best practice and the company's internal grievance procedure.
 Resolution of the grievances related to the activities of Sakhalin Energy's suppliers, contractors and sub-contractors is carried out through the respective asset managers.
 The company's asset managers are responsible for the implementation of the grievance procedure within individual asset teams including contractor and sub-contractor organisations.